OPEN TO ALL MEMBER RESOURCES

 5

-Consistently independently report on meaningful actions and on progress towards fostering inclusive experiences for BIPOC shoppers.
+Consistently independently report on meaningful actions and on progress toward fostering inclusive experiences for BIPOC shoppers.
 Plus, increase accountability through enhanced policies prohibiting discrimination, harassment, racial profiling, and bias-free loss prevention practices.

 Context: These situations can have permanent, economic consequences for a retailer, with two in five BIPOC shoppers (43%) saying they are unlikely to visit any store location belonging to a retailer where they experienced mistreatment.